 Definitely order a cocktail here as one shaken or stirred table-side is a really fun way to start!

-We started our meal with Caraway Sourdough ($6) accompanied by homemade pimento cheese and salted molasses butter.
-The bread course is worthy of splurging on.
-This was followed by two really solid, perfectly executed appetizer dishes, an Arctic Char "Pastrami" ($14) (unpictured) served over oat bread with smoked egg, pickled onion and kale and Pheasant Kotschoubey ($17) (above) with brussels sprouts, bacon jam and winter truffle.
+We started our meal with a bread course worthy of splurging on, the Caraway Sourdough ($6) accompanied by homemade pimento cheese and salted molasses butter.
+This was followed by two really solid, well executed appetizer dishes, an Arctic Char "Pastrami" ($14) (unpictured) served over oat bread with smoked egg, pickled onion and kale and Pheasant Kotschoubey ($17) (above) with brussels sprouts, bacon jam and winter truffle.
 We also had a beautiful Duck ($32) entree over a luscious sweet potato puree, grains, smoked pear and juniper.

 A four course Pasta Tasting ($49) is offered on Thursday night only (fate!) so we had to order one for the table.
 Our waitress nicely paced the handmade pastas throughout our meal.
 The first three were unique and creative, while the fourth was a classic, and all were comforting, flavorful, thoughtfully prepared and delicious.

 Second Course: Garganelli | Braised Pheasant, Egg Yolk

 Third Course: Tortelli | Polenta Cheese Filling, Hazlenuts, Grape Must

 Fourth Course: Lasagne | Smoked Bacon + Beef Bolognese, Arugula

 The kitchen sent out a cheese course with compliments.
 I am so glad they did because as it turns out the cheese plates are impeccably done and not to be missed.
 We had Brillat Savarin Custard ($11) which is a Triple Cream from France w. honey + celerac and Bailey Hazen Blue ($9) a Blue Cheese from Vermont w. bacon jam, sourdough + port gastrique.